amsa-code/risky/streams/README.md

 Tools for
 * resharing socket broadcasts of strings (for example AIS NMEA)

+Republishing a busy stream from a remote host on a local host server socket can bring about a significant lowering of network traffic and reduce load on the remote host.

 This project is a super example of the effectiveness of [RxJava](https://github.com/ReactiveX/RxJava) for processing streams of data.

 Here is an example of reading a stream of AIS NMEA messages from a host and republishing it on a server port for multiple subscribers: